-Introduction to the academic discipline of political science that focuses attention on the nature and scope of political science, the political process, political theories, and the interrelationships of various elements of a political system.
-IAI: S5 903
+Introduction to the academic discipline of political science that focuses attention on the nature and scope of political science, the political process, political theories, and the

 POLS 200 Introduction to Political Thought

 This course offers a survey of the major political philosophers and concepts in the history of political thought, focusing upon classical and modern theorists and emphasizing such concepts as justice, equality, power, liberty, and rights.
 The course is also fundamentally concerned with improving students' abilities to think and write clearly, thoughtfully, critically, and analytically.
 The purpose is to move beyond the superficiality evident in the ordinary discourse of our society, and with an emphasis upon thinking deeply about basic moral principles.
 A significant portion of the course will be directed toward inclass discussion of the issues raised by the common readings and by the papers that each student will write.
 IAI: PLS 913